 • Ongoing active systemic treatment against NSCLC.

-• Presence of a driver mutation for which approved target therapies are available except if the patient is not a candidate for the respective targeted therapy.
+• Presence of a driver mutation for which approved target therapies are available except if the participant is not a candidate for the respective targeted therapy.
+EXCEPT participants in Cohort EGFR and Cohort ALK/RET.

 • Current evidence of new or growing brain or spinal metastases during screening.
-Patients with leptomeningeal disease are excluded.
-Patients with known brain or spinal metastases may be eligible in Cohorts 1 to 4 if they:
+Participants with leptomeningeal disease are excluded.
+Participants with known brain or spinal metastases may be eligible for all Cohorts, except for Cohorts 5, 6 and 11, if they:

-• had radiotherapy or another appropriate therapy for the brain or spinal bone metastases, AND
+• had radiotherapy or another appropriate therapy for the brain or spinal metastases, AND

 • have no neurological symptoms that can be attributed to the current brain lesions, AND